-What is a dependency?
+What is Dependency?

 Types of Dependencies

-There are 4 types of dependencies:
+There are four types of dependencies:

 Finish to Start (FS)

 Finish to Finish (FF)

 An FF dependency implies that a dependent task can only finish after its predecessor finishes.

 Start to Start (SS)

 Start to Finish (SF)

 An SF dependency means that a task can only finish after its predecessor has started.